timtadh/getopt/README.md

 The current solutions also try to do too much while not implementing the basic functionality in a sensible way.
 This library will simply pull out a list of the flags found, and their options (as strings).
-Parsing the arguments into Go datatypes will be up the user of the library.
+Parsing the arguments into Go datatypes will be up to the user of the library.

 ### Todo